btcu-official/btcu-turnkey-contracts/README.md

   Students can enroll in courses using sBTC.
 The contract handles sBTC transfers and maintains an escrow for course fees.

 - **Completion Tracking**
-  Instructors or the contract owner can mark courses as completed for students.
+  the contract owner can mark courses as completed for students.

+  - **Course Completion Nft**
+ the contract owner will mint course completion nft WRT students upon course completions.

 - **Instructor Fee Claim**
   Instructors can claim accumulated sBTC fees for their courses from the contract escrow.